A seven-step framework for applied geophysics

 • Dielectric permittivity

 2. Surveys: Select a geophysical survey that is sensitive to the physical property of relevance to the problem.
-Design an effective and efficient methodolgy for collecting the field data.
+Design an effective and efficient methodology for collecting the field data.
 This will involve forward modelling and processing of the simulated data as well as addressing issues of noise and data quality.
-This builds realistic expectations for what information can be expected from analysis of the geophysical data and the overall suitability of the chosen survey.
+This builds realistic expectations for what information can be expected from the analysis of the geophysical data and the overall suitability of the chosen survey.

-1. Data: Carry out the field survey taking all necessary actions to ensure complete, high quality, and cost effective data sets.
+1. Data: Carry out the field survey, taking all necessary actions to ensure complete, high-quality, and cost-effective data sets.
 Geophysical data can be acquired in boreholes, on the surface, or in the air using aircraft.
-Field procedures must permit acquisition of high quality data, yet they must be economical, and safe to obtain.
+Field procedures must permit the acquisition of high-quality data, yet they must be economical and safe to obtain.

 1. Processing: Interpretations from the data require that the data be processed.
 This can range from simply making maps of the data to inverting data to obtain 3D images of the subsurface.

-1. Interpretation: Interpret results in terms of geological or geotechnical objectives.The goal is to draw conclusions or make decisions based upon the geophysical data.
+1. Interpretation: Interpret results in terms of geological or geotechnical objectives.
+The goal is to draw conclusions or make decisions based on geophysical data.
 There are two distinct components to interpretation.
 The first involves estimating how physical properties are distributed.
-The second involves gaining some geological understanding based upon those physical property distributions.
-Just like much of the geosciences, non-uniqueness is a ubiquitous and persistent characteristic of most geophysical interpretations.
+The second involves gaining some geological understanding based on those physical property distributions.
+Like much of the geosciences, non-uniqueness is a ubiquitous and persistent characteristic of most geophysical interpretations.

 This sequence of images summarizes the framework visually.